Ramya2946/LAN_BasedInsiderAttack/LANBasedInsiderAttack.md

 #  Invoke ‘sslstrip tool’ for stealing passwordsfrom any machine that is connected toa LAN by stripping the HTTPSconnection.

- - 1)Open ettercap tool and scan the host
+ 1)Open ettercap tool and scan the host
- - 2)select the vicitms ip and add to target 1
- - 3)Start MITM Attacks of ARP Poisoning
+ 2)select the vicitm's ip address and add to target 1 3)Start MITM Attacks of ARP Poisoning
- - 4)And select the SSLStrip plugin
+ 4)And select the SSL Strip plugin

 ![image](https://user-images.githubusercontent.com/68326118/227952722-2608aaac-f09f-428e-bafc-312c185c2427.png)

-- We can check the ssl striping on the victim's machine
+-  ssl striping on the victim's machine
 ![Screenshot (327)](https://user-images.githubusercontent.com/123251017/227995721-7881456b-462d-4a6f-bafb-2064a0a60843.png)